mikependon/RepoDB.NET/pages/features/batchoperations.md

 > INSERT INTO [Customer] (Name, Address) VALUES (@Name, @Address);
 ```

-What if you would like to insert multiple records?
-Most developers do it this way.
+And if you insert multiple rows via iteration like below.

 ```csharp
 var customers = GetCustomers(1000);